SE-Utility-Bot/utility-bot/README.md

 ## For commiters
 ### How do I stop tests from being run on my commit?
 Just add the exact text `[no-test]` anywhere in the commit.
+### How do I stop the bot from updating when I edit the script?
+Just add the exact text `[no-update]` anywhere in the commit.